 These headphones have a touch-sensitive control scheme on their right ear cup.
-It is one of the most responsive and accurate touch-sensitive surfaces we’ve used so far.
+It's one of the most responsive and accurate touch-sensitive surfaces we’ve used.
 You can easily swipe up and down to control the volume and swipe left and right to skip tracks.
 A single tap plays/pauses your music and lets you answer calls as well.
-You can also double-tap the surface to enable transparency mode, which is basically talk-through, and triggers your device’s voice assistant.
+You can also double-tap the surface to enable transparency mode, which is basically talk-through and triggers your device’s voice assistant.
 Unfortunately, you don’t have any control over the ANC level.
-On the upside, you also have access to 3 physical buttons that can each be mapped to 3 different devices to easily switch between sources.
-Note that, like the Sony WH-1000XM3, their touch-sensitive control scheme is hard to operate in cold and freezing conditions.
+On the upside, you also have access to three physical buttons that can each be mapped to three different devices to easily switch between sources.
+Note that, like the Sony WH-1000XM3 Wireless, their touch-sensitive control scheme is hard to operate in cold and freezing conditions.

 Like most over-ear headphones, the Dolby Dimension trap heat under the ear cups and aren’t very breathable.
-Their design creates a decent seal around your ears and doesn’t allow much airflow, and you might notice a difference in temperature.
-This means you will most likely sweat more than usual if you work out with these headphones.
+Their design creates a decent seal around your ears and doesn’t allow much airflow, and you might notice a temperature difference.
+This means you'll most likely sweat more than usual if you work out with them.

 Over-ear headphones are usually not very portable, and the Dolby Dimension are no exception.
 They don’t fold into a more compact format and the cups don’t swivel to lay flat and wear around your neck.
 They also don’t come with a hard case to protect them when you’re on the move, which is disappointing at their price point.

-The Dolby Dimension are very well-built headphones.
+The Dolby Dimension are very well-built.
 The materials used feel high-end and heavy, giving a premium feel to the headphones.
 They feel very sturdy when in your hands, yet lightweight when you put them on.
 Most of the build is made out of metal, and the cups are covered with leather, which gives them a high-end finish.
-However, the headphones feel so heavy that an accidental drop on the ground could be damaging.
+However, they feel so heavy that an accidental drop on the ground could be damaging.
 Over time, the thin metal sheet on the top of the headband also unglued itself from our unit, which is a little disappointing.

 The Dolby Dimension have very good bass.
 The LFE (low-frequency extension) of 25Hz is great.
 Low-bass is underemphasized by almost 2dB, which means these headphones slightly lack thump and rumble, so their bass may not be heavy enough for fans of bass-heavy genres like EDM, hip-hop, and dubstep.
 Mid-bass, responsible for the body of bass guitars and the punch of kick drums, is within 1dB of our curve, which is good.
 High-bass, responsible for warmth, is overemphasized by about 3dB, which will add a bit of boominess to the sound.

-The mid-range performance of the Dolby Dimension is great.
+The Dolby Dimension's mid accuracy is great.
 The response throughout the range is slightly overemphasized, but it is flat and well-balanced.
 The 3dB of overemphasis in low-mid is the continuation of the high-bass, meaning vocals and lead instruments will sound cluttered and thick.
 Also, mid-mid is over our target curve by about 2dB, which will slightly nudge the vocals forward in the mix.
-These headphones might sound a bit too “mid-rangy” for some, especially if you have virtualization enabled.
+They might sound a bit too “mid-rangy” for some, especially if you have virtualization enabled.

-The treble of the Dimension is mediocre.
+The Dolby Dimension's treble is mediocre.
 The range is fairly flat, but there is a broad and deep dip between 4kHz and 8kHz, which negatively affects the brightness and detail of sibilants (S and T sounds).
-This will be mostly noticeable on vocals, lead instruments, and cymbals.
+This will be most noticeable on vocals, lead instruments, and cymbals.

-Like the Audeze Mobius, we measured the soundstage of the Dolby Dimension without their virtualization feature.
-This is a limitation of our test bench since we currently don't have a test to accurately measure DSP-aided soundstage.
-However, we perceived their soundstage to be noticeably better with virtualization ON and it adds a good amount of crossfeed.
+Like the Audeze Mobius, we measured the Dolby Dimension's soundstage without their virtualization feature.
+However, we don't measure the DSP-aided soundstage.
+That said, we perceived their soundstage to be noticeably better with virtualization ON.

-The Dolby Dimension have passable noise isolation that isn't as good as competing models like the Sony WH-1000XM3, the Bose QuietComfort 35 II, or the Microsoft Surface Headphones.
-The active noise cancellation of the dimension achieves 10dB of isolation in the bass range, which means they're okay at cancelling out airplane and bus engine rumbles.
+The Dolby Dimension have passable noise isolation that isn't as good as competing models like the Sony WH-1000XM3, the Bose QuietComfort 35 II/QC35 II Wireless 2018, or the Microsoft Surface Wireless Headphones.
+The active noise cancellation achieves 10dB of isolation in the bass range, which means they're okay at cancelling out airplane and bus engine rumbles.
 However, they achieve 16dB and 38dB of isolation in the mid and treble ranges respectively, both values being quite good.
-This indicates good isolation performance for speech and sharp sounds such as S and Ts and fan noises like A/C systems.
+This indicates good isolation performance for speech and sharp sounds like S and Ts and fan noises like A/C systems.

 The Dolby Dimension have a sub-par integrated microphone.
 In quiet environments, speech recorded or transmitted with this mic sounds noticeably thin, muffled, and lacking in detail.
-In noisy situations, this microphone is able to separate speech from background noise in moderately loud places, like a busy street, but it may struggle in louder places.
+In noisy situations, this microphone can separate speech from background noise in moderately loud places, like a busy street, but it may struggle in louder places.

-The integrated mic of the Dolby Dimension has poor recording quality.
+The Dolby Dimension's integrated mic has poor recording quality.
 The LFE of 232Hz results in recorded or transmitted speech that is noticeably thin.
 The HFE of 1.7kHz suggests speech that lacks a lot of detail and presence.
 This result is worse than most Bluetooth headphones and will make speech recorded sound even more muffled.